 The name Snowdon is derived from the Old English “Snaudune” meaning literally “snow hill”.
-However, the Welsh use the name “Eryri” to refer to the Snowdonia region, as opposed to the Snowdon massif itself.
+However, we are told that the Welsh use the name “Eryri” to refer to the Snowdonia region, as opposed to the Snowdon massif itself.
 Eryri has been interpreted as meaning the “abode of eagles”.
-Hundreds of years ago eagles were certainly observed building their aerie on the rocks of Snowdon, which is said to have led to the Welsh term “Craigian-eryri,” the “Crags of the Eagles”; accordingly, some claim the highest point was known as “The Eagle's Nest”.
+Hundreds of years ago eagles were certainly observed building their aeries on the rocks of Snowdon, which is said to have led to the Welsh term “Craigian-eryri,” the “Crags of the Eagles”; accordingly, some claim the highest point was known as “The Eagle's Nest”.
 However, some Welsh scholars claim that Eryri simply means “highland”.

 A Place of Presence